-- 9.01 The following sections are designed to identify the regular and overtime hours of work and are not to be construed as a guarantee of hours of work per day, per week or with respect to days in any week. - 9.02 The regular working week shall consist of forty (40) hours of employment divided into five (5), eight (8) hour working days, Monday to Friday inclusive. - A compressed work week of four (4) ten (10) hour days may be worked at straight time rates.
-The four (4) ten (10) hour days must be worked consecutively.
-The first two (2) hours of overtime on four (4) ten (10) hour day schedule shall be paid at 1 1⁄2 times the regular rate of pay.
-All others to be paid at double (2x) the regular rate. - 9.04 (a) If the four (4) ten (10) hour days are being worked and one (1) or more days of work are lost during that week due to inclement weather, the Employer may schedule Friday as a make-up day.
-Hours worked on the Friday to be paid at straight time rates up to ten (10) hours in the day or until the forty (40) hours (reduced appropriately when a statutory holiday occurs during that week) in the week have been worked after which overtime provisions apply.
-Employees shall not refuse to work the make-up day and the contractor shall not force an employee to work if said employee has a legitimate reason for not working.
-The Union and the Employer jointly shall determine whether or not the reason is legitimate. - (b) In circumstances where Friday is a regular scheduled overtime day, article 9.04(a) will not apply and applicable overtime rates will apply, subject to article 9.07(a) and 9.07(b). - 9.05 A non-paid lunch break of 1/2 hour duration will be taken halfway through each shift. - 9.06 There shall be a paid break of ten (10) minutes in each half of an eight (8) hour shift and a paid break of fifteen (15) minutes in each half of a ten (10) hour shift.
-There shall be a break of ten (10) minutes every two (2) hours thereafter. - 9.07 employee's regular rate of pay until a total of fifty (50) hours in any one (1) week is worked and after fifty (50) hours the overtime shall be double (2x) the employee's regular rate of pay.
-All hours worked on Saturdays, Sundays and Holidays shall be paid for at double (2x) the employee's regular rate of pay.
+- 9.01 The following sections are designed to identify the regular and overtime hours of work and are not to be construed as a guarantee of hours of work per day, per week or with respect to days in any week. - 9.02 The regular working week shall consist of 40 hours of employment divided into 5, 8 hour working days, Monday to Friday inclusive. - A compressed work week of 4 days of 10 hour may be worked at straight time rates.
+The 4 days of 10 hours must be worked consecutively.
+The first 2 hours of overtime on the 4 days of 10 hours schedule shall be paid at time and one half the regular rate of pay.
+All others to be paid at double the regular rate. - 9.04 (a) If the 4 days of 10 hours are being worked and 1 or more days of work are lost during that week due to inclement weather, the Employer may schedule Friday as a make-up day.
+Hours worked on the Friday are to be paid at straight time rates up to 10 hours in the day or until the 40 hours [reduced appropriately when a statutory holiday occurs during that week] in the week have been worked after which overtime provisions apply.
+Employees shall not refuse to work the make-up day and the Employer shall not force an Employee to work if said Employee has a legitimate reason for not working.
+The Union and the Employer jointly shall determine whether or not the reason is legitimate.

+- (b) In circumstances where Friday is a regular scheduled overtime day, Clause 9.04(a) will not apply and applicable overtime rates will apply, subject to Clause 9.07(b). - 9.05 A non-paid lunch break of a 1⁄2 hour duration will be taken halfway through each shift. - 9.06 There shall be a paid break of 10 minutes in each half of an 8 hour shift and a paid break of 15 minutes in each half of a 10 hour shift.
+There shall be a break of 10 minutes every 2 hours thereafter. - 9.07 (a) All hours in excess of 8 hours per day [except as noted in Clause 9.03] and 40 hours per week until a break of 8 hours occurs, shall be considered overtime.
+All overtime during the regular work week to be paid for at one and one-half times the Employee's regular rate of pay until a total of 50 hours in any 1 week is worked and after 50 hours the overtime shall be double the Employee's regular rate of pay.
+All hours worked on Saturdays, Sundays and Holidays shall be paid for at double the Employee's regular rate of pay.